shospodarets/shospodarets.github.io/_posts/2017-02-12-native-ecmascript-modules-dynamic-import.md

 - **dynamic `import()` can be used anywhere in your scripts**
 - **`import()` takes string literals and you can construct the specifier depending on your needs**

-## Promises API advantages
+## Promise API advantages

-So the dynamic import uses JS Promises API.
+So the dynamic import uses JS Promise API.
 What advantages does it give us?

 First of all, we can load multiple scripts dynamically in parallel.